Jakersnell/RCC/README.md

 # Micro-C

-### a small compiler focusing on a subset of the C language.
+### A small handwritten compiler focusing on a subset of the C language.

 ---